fetchai/cosmpy/docs/api/aerial/coins.md

                on_collision: OnCollision = OnCollision.Fail) -> "Coins"
 ```

-Merge passed in coins with this ('self') coins instance.
+Merge passed in coins in to this ('self') coins instance.

 **Arguments**: